-Serving Suggestion: Add this compote on top of warm oatmeal, topped with pecans and hemp seeds (as pictured above)!
+Serving Suggestion: Add this compote on top of warm oatmeal, topped with pecans (as pictured above).

-Discover the complete family of Gaia Herbs Black Elderberry Syrups.
+Discover the complete family of Black Elderberry Syrups.

 Lindsay Kluge MS, CNS, LDN, is a clinical herbalist and nutritionist, blogger, teacher and writer based in Lexington, VA.
 She is the creative spirit behind Ginger Tonic Botanicals, her wellness and herbal blog where she muses on herbal teas, simple nutritious recipes, and outdoor adventures to connect more deeply with the plant world.
 She spends much of her time as adjunct faculty with the Maryland University of Integrative Health teaching nutrition students, and contributes research, writing, stories, and herbal related articles to publications worldwide.
 Outside of her home office, you’ll find her backpacking the Blue Ridge Mountains with her dog, Gromit, pressing flowers around the fields of her home, rock climbing everywhere she can, and tending a quaint organic vegetable and herb garden.